Web interfaces for your syslog server – an overview

 • Security Onion focuses on network and host security.

-• Recent syslog-ng releases are also able to store log messages directly into Elasticsearch, a distributed, scalable database system popular in DevOps environments, which enables the use of Kibana for analyzing log messages.
+• Recent syslog-ng releases are also able to store log messages directly into Elasticsearch, a distributed, scalable database system popular in secure DevOps environments, which enables the use of Kibana for analyzing log messages.

 Benefits of using syslog-ng PE with these solutions include the logstore, a tamper-proof log storage (even if it means that your logs are stored twice), Windows support, and enterprise grade support.